homebridge/homebridge-config-ui-x/README.md

 # Homebridge Config UI X

-This is a plugin for [Homebridge](https://github.com/nfarina/homebridge)
+This is a plugin for [Homebridge](https://github.com/nfarina/homebridge).
+This is a fork of the work originally done by [mkellsy](https://github.com/mkellsy/homebridge-config-ui).

 This plugin allows you to monitor, backup and configure your Homebridge server from a browser.

 ![Status](screenshots/homebridge-config-ui-x-status.png)

-This is a fork of the work originally done by [mkellsy/homebridge-config-ui](https://github.com/mkellsy/homebridge-config-ui) and provides the following improvements and more:

-* Plugin discovery is improved with support added multiple plugin locations
-* Log display performance improved, now using web sockets to display logs in real time
-* Added option to display logs from journalctl
-* Passwords are no longer stored in plain text
-* Refactored code with ES6
-* Rebuilt user interface using Angular 5

 ## Installation Instructions